tobega/tailspin-v0/TailspinReference.md

 There are also local data dictionaries to handle [local types](#local-types) that are valid only in a certain context, like the execution of [templates](#templates) or within a [processor](#processors)

+NOTE: there is currently no checking of types that "escape" from one data dictionary to another, as can happen from local types or other modules.

 ### Local types
 In a context where you can have [mutable state](#mutable-state), you can also define local types.
 This can be useful for example in cases where your processing is general and the type may change between invocations, or where you need to